Virginia Court Records

 What are Virginia Juvenile Court Records?

+The state of Virginia provides extensive interpretation and guidelines regarding juvenile matters in the state’s law code.
 In Virginia, a juvenile is someone below the age of 18 years.
-There are special courts reserved for handling juvenile cases in the state - Juvenile and Domestic District Relations Courts.
-They handle juvenile cases ranging from delinquent acts through criminal to traffic matters.
-The court also creates records for juveniles that need support and not necessarily for violation reasons.
-A crucial reason for generating and maintaining juvenile records is for early intervention of troubled youths.
+Special courts are reserved for handling juvenile cases in the state: the Juvenile and Domestic District Relations Courts.
+They handle juvenile cases ranging from delinquent acts through to criminal traffic matters.
+The court also creates records for juveniles needing support, not necessarily for violation reasons.
+A crucial reason for generating and maintaining juvenile records is for the early intervention of troubled youths.
 The Department of Juvenile Justice has records of juveniles in confinement.
-The state of Virginia provides an extensive of interpretations and guidelines regarding juvenile matters in the state’s law code.

 What Information Is Contained In A Virginia Juvenile Record?